Lesson 13: Mastering String Functions in VB6

 13.1 The Len Function

-The Len function returns an integer value that represnts the length of a phrase or a sentence, including the empty spaces.
-The syntax is:
+The Len function returns an integer representing the length of a string, including spaces.

 13.2 The Right Function

-The Right function extracts the right portion of a phrase.
-The syntax is
+The Right function extracts a specified number of characters from the end of a string.

 13.3 The Left Function